LightBitsLabs/los-csi/deploy/helm/lb-csi/README.md

 Replace `USERNAME` with the github username and `ACCESSTOKEN` with the personal access token.

-Now we can run "helm install" with the override value for imagePullSecret.
+Now we can run "helm install" with the override value for `imagePullSecrets`.
 This is often used with an override value for image so that a specific tag can be chosen.
 Note that the image value should include the full path to the custom registry.

 ```bash
 helm install \